 What are Salesforce data extensions?

-They’re normally used to store data above 500,000 rows.
-Data extensions are more often used to import and store data from other systems using tools like Marketing Cloud Connect (to send data from Salesforce Core to Salesforce Marketing Cloud), or using third-party connectors like DESelect Connect.
+Usually, they are utilized for storing data above 500,000 rows.
+They are also frequently used to import and store data from other systems through Marketing Cloud Connect (to send data from Salesforce Core to Salesforce Marketing Cloud) and similar tools.

 What is the difference between lists and data extensions?